About Our Grants

 PoutineFest was created to celebrate more than a dish.
 It celebrates the culture, language, and traditions of the Franco-American communities that helped shape New England.

-Through the support of the Light of the North Fund, PoutineFest is proud to launch a small grant program that helps bring this culture to life in new ways.
+Through the support of the Light of the North Fund, PoutineFest is proud to launch a grant program that helps bring this culture to life in new ways.

 For the 2026–2027 grant cycle, funded projects will take place between October 2026 and September 2027.